 What is Quartzsite?

 Quartzsite is a small town in the Arizona desert off I-10 that is surrounded by BLM land and far, far away from the nearest Wal-Mart.
 It is only about 22 miles from the southern California border and 100 miles from Mexico.
 While normally just a spot in the road you may miss if you blink, every year it starts filling up in October with winter RV snowbirds seeking to avoid snow shovels and heating bills.
-The real influx happens in January though when the annual RV swap meet occurs.
+The biggest influx happens in January when the annual RV swap meet occurs.
 The swap meet takes over the entire town with hundreds of vendors selling anything from common house tools and cooking gear to specialized wares for RVers including RVs.
 The local population swells from as little as 3,000 to over 2 million.
 That’s a lot of people!
 Thankfully, there are plenty of RV parks in town or nearby and lots of BLM land where RVers can boondock without utilities free or nearly free.
 Eight major gem and mineral shows along with handicrafts vendors help to pack them in longer.

 Why go to Quartzsite?